Bédar to Garrucha Railway: Rolling Stock

 The principal motive power on the main line was provided by three 0-6-0T, 30 ton locomotives from the company Saint-Léonard of Liege, Belgium, designated model 7AC, with works numbers 993-995, delivered in 1895 as numbers 1, 2 and 3 and named Garruchera, Mojaquera and Bedarena.
+No.993 was later moved to Carbones de Berga SA, who operated mines in the Figols area, Barcelona and No.995 to Minas y Ferrocarrils de Utrillas a Zaragoza.

 For the branch lines, Saint-Léonard supplied two 0-4-0T, 10 ton locomotives, designated 9CE, works numbers 989 (1894) named Mulata and 992 (1895) named Santa Catalina.

 A 1922 Deutz series C XIV F 10 hp diesel locomotive, works number 4224, named Ximpún is also recorded as working on the railway.

 The main route of the railway had a fleet of fifty 8 ton hopper wagons, supplemented by fifty 3.5 ton hopper wagons on the branch lines.
 A ten-seater passenger vehicle, attached to trains as required, provided transport for workers.